DanielMartensson/MataveID/README.md

 - SR-UKF-Parameter-Estimation for finding parameters from an very complex system of equation if data is available
 - SR-UKF-State-Estimation for filtering noise and estimate the state of a system
 - SVM for C-code classification of data for CControl
-- N4SID for MIMO, SIMO, MISO or SISO linear state space systems
+- N4SID for regular linear state space systems
-- MOESP for MIMO, SIMO, MISO or SISO linear state space systems
+- MOESP for regular linear state space systems
-- CCA for MIMO, SIMO, MISO, or SISO linear stochastic state space systems
+- CCA for linear stochastic state space systems
-- SRA for SISO stochastic model identification
+- SRA for stochastic model identification
 - PF for particle filter for non-gaussian state estimation filtering
+- BJ for estimate system model and disturbance model

 # Papers:
 Mataveid contains realization identification, polynomal algorithms and subspace algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the algorithms if you want to understand how they work, or read the literature.